Accounts & Eligibility - Alumni

 Who can get it

-All students who have graduated from CU Boulder.
+All students who graduate from CU Boulder.

 How to get it

-What & how your access will change after graduation
+When & how your access will change after graduation

-Original RoleNew RoleServices RetainedServices AdjustedServices Discontinued
+Original LicenseTemporary LicenseServices RetainedServices AdjustedServices Discontinued

 StudentAlumIdentiKey, Buff PortalCU Boulder email storage reduced to 50GBMicrosoft 365 Online, Microsoft OneDrive, Microsoft 365 desktop apps, Google Workspace, Google Drive, VPN service

-What to do before you lose access
+What to do before you lose Microsoft & Google access

 Move important files to personal storage